hneth/riskyr/README.md

 - enriched data set of example scenarios
 - unified options for plotting functions
-- additional `riskyr` curves and planes
+- additional curves and planes

 ## About